kinleyrabgay/ng-smooth-carousel/projects/ng-smooth-carousel/README.md

 # ng-smooth-carousel

-A smooth, customizable carousel component for Angular 14+ applications, supporting both vertical and horizontal orientations.
+A smooth, customizable carousel component for Angular 14, supporting both vertical and horizontal orientations.

 ## Features